fabien-marty/async-redis-rate-limiters/README.md

 - ✅ Support very high concurrency (>100K), keep a reasonable number of connections to Redis (default: 300)
 - ✅ Rock solid with Redis/Network failures (multiple attempts, exponential backoff, etc.)
+    - you can restart the Redis server during the execution without any exception or losing any semaphore! *(of course, if persistence is setup in the redis instance)*
 - ✅ Very high performances with almost no polling at all
+- ✅ Memory backend (for testing)

 ## Non-features